imagicbell/deploy-nextjs-to-github-pages/README.md

      basePath: basePath,
      images: {
        loader: 'imgix',
-       path: basePath,       //change it incase the images are hosted on other CDNs instead of under 'public' directory },
+       path: `https://imagicbell.github.io${basePath}`,       //if images are hosted on other CDNs instead of public folder, please change the root path
+     },
      env: {
        basePath: basePath